TickTeam/guide-tt/android_app/how_to_add_tasks_and_enter_ticktick_through_widget.md

 # How to add tasks and enter TicKTick through widget?
-You can directly add tasks through all sizes of widgets whithout entering TickTick.
+You can directly add tasks through all sizes of widgets without entering TickTick.
+Tap “+” in the upper right hand of the widget to create a task and then tap “√”.

-1.Click the icon of “+” on the top of the widget, then you can start to edit tasks.

-2.Click “√”.
-Then you will see the task added in the widget.

-You can click a specific task on the widget to enter the task detail page, or click the TickTick icon on the top left to enter the list page.
+You can click a specific task on the widget to enter its detail page, or click TickTick icon in the upper left hand corner of the widget to enter the list on the widget.